rajesharyain/interview-prepration-guide/OptionalClass.md

 #### 11. What’s the difference between `orElse()` and `orElseGet()`?

-**Answer**: `orElse()` always evaluates its argument, even if the value is present. `orElseGet()` evaluates its supplier only if the value is absent.
+**Answer**: `orElse()` always evaluates its argument, even if the value is present. `orElseGet()` evaluates its supplier only if the value is absent. orElse() — always evaluates its argument and orElseGet(), even the optional has the value in it v/s evaluates only if needed when the optional does not have the value
 #### 12. How do you throw an exception if a value is absent?

 **Answer**: